This page describes the upgrade path from Datastore to Firestore.

 For more about Datastore mode, see Firestore in Datastore mode.

-At a future date, Google Cloud will gradually upgrade existing Datastore databases to Firestore in Datastore mode.
+Starting in 2021, Google Cloud will gradually upgrade existing Datastore databases to Firestore in Datastore mode.

 Automatic upgrade to Cloud Firestore in Datastore mode